 Acknowledgements can be divided into two categories: professional and personal.

-It is always better to acknowledge all those professionals who played an important role in your research and then acknowledge the people who have helped you personally.
+It is always better to acknowledge all those professionals who played an important role in your research and then acknowledge the people who helped you personally.

-Some universities have policies to mention those individuals who have helped you directly, i.e. members of academia and other professionals.
+Some universities have policies to mention those individuals who have helped you directly, i.e., members of academia and other professionals.

-Some students are unfortunate because they have to work with a supervisor who is not so cooperative and unhelpful.
+- Do I need to thank my unhelpful supervisor?
+Some students are unfortunate because they have to work with a supervisor who is not so cooperative and helpful.
 Do you really need to thank a supervisor who did absolutely nothing?

 Personal acknowledgements don’t require you to acknowledge every single family member or friend.
 If someone has inspired you or helped a lot in the research, you can clearly mention that person.